SebTechDA/FAOSTAT_ANALYSIS_COL/README.md

 The historical analysis can help distinguish between:

-Productivity improvement
+- Productivity improvement

-Productivity stagnation
+- Productivity stagnation

-Productivity decline
+- Productivity decline

-More recent changes
+- More recent changes

 The cacao case demonstrates how a current strategic classification can be interpreted together with historical performance rather than from a single point in time.

-## Dashboard

-An interactive dashboard was developed in Looker Studio to explore the analysis.

-The dashboard includes:

-Top agricultural products

-Historical production trends

-Average production

-Average productivity

-Cultivated area

-Production growth

-Product segmentation

-Production vs. productivity

-Historical productivity evolution

-The dashboard link is available in:

-dashboard/README.md

 ## Tools & Technologies